Special Issue on: Legal Education for Sustainable Development: Perspectives from the Global South

 The Journal of Sustainable Development Law and Policy, Print ISSN 978-0-9920099-0-8

-The Journal of Sustainable Development Law and Policy is a peer-reviewed interdisciplinary journal published by the Institute for Oil, Gas, Energy, Environment and Sustainable Development, Afe Babalola University, Ado Ekiti, Nigeria.
+The Journal of Sustainable Development Law and Policy is a SCOPUS-indexed and peer-reviewed interdisciplinary journal published by the Institute for Oil, Gas, Energy, Environment and Sustainable Development, Afe Babalola University, Ado Ekiti, Nigeria.
 It is published in June (Spring) and October (Fall) by the Afe Babalola University Press, Nigeria.

 Since the first issue was published in 2012, the Journal has gained increased recognition for fostering the dissemination of scholarly research work by teaching and research scholars in Africa and across the world in the area of sustainable development law and policy.
 The thematic focus of the journal spans across broad areas of sustainable development law and policy ranging from the economic, social and environmental dimensions.
 As such papers that explore broad themes of sustainable development such as banking, environment, natural resources, public private partnerships, alternative dispute resolutions, peace, and conflict studies are normally given top consideration.